All Products

 • Tair DRAM-based instances provide three times the performance of open source Redis.
 Service continuity is ensured even if you use DRAM-based instances to implement high-concurrency distributed locks.

-• Tair persistent memory-optimized instances adopt persistent memory to ensure real-time data persistence.
+• Tair persistent memory-optimized instances use persistent memory to ensure real-time data persistence.
 A response is returned for each write operation after a successful data persistence attempt.
 Data loss is prevented even if power failures occur.
 You can also specify the semi-synchronous mode for master-replica synchronization in persistent memory-optimized instances.
-In this mode, a successful response is returned to the client only if data is written to the master node and synchronized to the replica node.
-This prevents data loss after HA switchover.
+In this mode, a success response is returned to the client only if data is written to the master node and synchronized to the replica node.
+This prevents data loss after an HA switchover.
 The semi-synchronous mode is degraded to the asynchronous mode if a replica node failure or network exception occurs during data synchronization.